 The first recorded mural in Balmy was completed in 1972 by resident artists living in the neighborhood.

-Throughout the decades, creative locals used Balmy as a platform to express their outrage over civil rights injustices and political instability that were rampant across America and the globe during the 80s.
+Throughout the 80s, creative locals used Balmy as a platform to express their outrage at civil rights injustices and political instability that were rampant across America and the globe.

 There’s always something new around Balmy, so if you are in the area, it’s best to visit every so often to check out what’s fresh in the collection.